-- 21. Parts replaced by a member during the repair or service of a vehicle will be made available at the completion of work and on request by the consumer, unless a warranty is involved or unless the parts have to be submitted to a supplier because replacement parts are being supplied on an exchange basis. - A member will not refit parts to a vehicle if the fitment of those parts would, in their opinion, render a vehicle unsafe or unroadworthy.
+- 23. Parts replaced by a member during the repair or service of a vehicle will be made available at the completion of work and on request by the consumer, unless a warranty is involved or unless the parts have to be submitted to a supplier because replacement parts are being supplied on an exchange basis. - A member will not refit parts to a vehicle if the fitment of those parts would, in their opinion, render a vehicle unsafe or unroadworthy. - 25.
+Members are to include in any quotes a clause to cover where consumers supply parts.
+Members are not recommended to accept consumer supplied parts, but they should warn consumers that if parts are supplied, then any ACL warranties applying to the members are limited to the workmanship in fitting the parts and not the parts themselves.